abcdvvvv/Automatic-distillation-sequence-synthesis-framework/README.md

 **exheatflow** is a variable that can append an external heat exchanger, or delete the contents of this structure if there is no external heat exchanger.
 For example `'Ti',{},...`

+**colpressure** is used to control whether the column pressure is optimized or not.
+Set to 1 for optimize and 0 for not.
+If optimizing, ensure property analysis has been added as indicated below.

 **work_dir** allows you to set your own working directory.
 The program will create files in that directory.
+The default directory is the "simulation file" folder in the current folder.
 It is also acceptable to use an array of strings to represent the directory, for example `work_dir='d:/distillation/'`.
 Remember to add the slash at the end.

 If you want to turn on automatic column pressure adjustment, you must set up an additional physical property analysis in Aspen, they are